log2timeline/dfimagetools/docs/sources/user/index.rst

 Getting started
 ###############

-To be able to use imagetools you first need to install it.
-There are multiple ways to install imagetools, check the following instructions for more detail.
+To be able to use dfImageTools you first need to install it.
+There are multiple ways to install dfImageTools, check the following instructions for more detail.

 .. toctree::
    :maxdepth: 2